JBZoo/CSV-Blueprint/README.md

 Of course, you'll want to know how fast it works.
 The thing is, it depends very-very-very much on the following factors:

 * **The file size** - Width and height of the CSV file.
 The larger the dataset, the longer it will take to go through it.
 The dependence is linear and strongly depends on the speed of your hardware (CPU, SSD).
 * **Number of rules used** - Obviously, the more of them there are for one column, the more iterations you will have to make.
 Also remember that they do not depend on each other.
+I.e. execution of one rule will not optimize or slow down another rule in any way.
+In fact, it will be just summing up time and memory resources.
 * Some validation rules are very time or memory intensive.
 For the most part you won't notice this, but there are some that are dramatically slow.
-For example, `interquartile_mean` processes about 4k lines per second, while the rest of the rules are about 0.3-1 million lines per second.
+For example, `interquartile_mean` processes about 4k lines per second, while the rest of the rules are about 30+ millions lines per second.

 However, to get a rough picture, you can check out the table below.